unoplatform/uno/doc/articles/features/Lottie.md

   * `Microsoft.Toolki.Uwp.UI.Lottie` (for the `LottieVisualSource`)
   * `Microsoft.UI.Xaml` (for the `AnimatedVisualPlayer`)

-On Wasm, you'll need the following packages:
+On Wasm, Android, iOS and macOS, you'll need the following packages:
   * `Uno.UI.Lottie` (for the `LottieVisualSource`)
   * `Uno.UI` (for the `AnimatedVisualPlayer`)